Our train the trainer courses have been delivered throughout the UK, Europe, Asia, the Middle East, and Africa.

 However, if you consider some of our everyday phrases and metaphors you begin to realize that on a scale of up and down, we usually associate clarity and hard facts with down and vagueness and lack of substance with up:

-ie, the 'known' is down and the 'unknown' tends to be up.
+i.e., the 'known' is down, and the 'unknown' tends to rise.

-Hence we talk about situations being 'up in the air' and individuals 'floating with their head in the clouds';
+Hence, we talk about situations being 'up in the air' and individuals 'floating with their head in the clouds';

 whereas we get 'down' to business, 'settle' a question, establish the 'basis' of an argument, and describe a sensible person as being 'well-grounded' or 'down-to-earth'.